google/gvisor/g3doc/user_guide/production.md

 ## Attack surface reduction {#attack-surface}

-Because sandboxing comes woth some performance overhead, you should first investigate ways to **reduce your outside attack surface** (without such overhead) as much as possible, prior to introducing sandboxing into your production stack at all.
+Because sandboxing comes with some performance overhead, you should first investigate ways to **reduce your outside attack surface** (without such overhead) as much as possible, prior to introducing sandboxing into your production stack at all.